 16. KStars

-KStars is free open source planetarium software that performs on the Linux platform very effectively.
+KStars is a free, open-source planetarium software that performs very effectively on the Linux platform.
 The night sky, whatever the location on earth or time and date, provides exact graphical stimulation for astronomy enthusiasts.
 Its exclusive catalog has 13,000 deep-sky objects, a hundred million stars, all the planets, the sun, the moon, supernovas, comets, asteroids, and satellites.

-The KStars astronomy software can predict supernatural conjunction and various astronomical calculations as well.
-It is programmed with the astrophotography suit believed in an entire astrophotography solution that can manage all the INDI devices.
+The KStars astronomy software can also predict supernatural conjunctions and perform various astronomical calculations.
+It is programmed with the astrophotography suit, which is believed to be an entire astrophotography solution that can manage all INDI devices.
 It can also control DSLRs, CCDs, telescopes, filters, focusers, and many more.

 Features of KStars